RocketChat/docs-old/content/Basic/CONTRIBUTING.md

 For contributions to code or documentation, you can fork the material, apply your contribution, and submit a [Pull Request] (https://help.github.com/articles/using-pull-requests/).

 **Submitting Bug Reports**
-Open an [Issue] (https://github.com/RocketChat/Rocket.Chat/issues) in the applicable repository.
+We appreciate any & all bug reports!
+Did you find a bug?
+Reporting is easy!
+Simply open an [Issue] (https://github.com/RocketChat/Rocket.Chat/issues) in the applicable repository.
-We appreciate all bug reports!

 Here are some suggested things to include, when applicable, which may help us troubleshoot a problem:

 * Operating System / Version / Architecture (64 bit?)
 * Browser type & Version (if web app), any browser add-ons which may be involved (e.g. AdBlocker, NoScript, etc.)